mariusehr1/botify/README.md

  #### - How would you publish this application in HTTPS mode?

- I would probably expose it through a reverse-proxy such as Nginx or Apache and use Certbot as an easy way to generate/update TLS certificates.
+ I would probably expose it through a reverse-proxy such as Nginx or Apache and use Certbot as an easy way to generate/update SSL certificates.

  #### - Which points would you improve on the security aspects? on other aspects?

  Improvements such as running a lighter Docker image with a non-root user would be a plus.
-Also, the Ansible procedure requires quite a few privileges by running as sudo, that could be minimized by allowing the binding user to only use docker without a password when running docker commands.
+Also, the Ansible procedure requires quite a few privileges by running as sudo, that could be minimized by allowing the binding user to only use docker (e.g. added to the docker group) without a password when running docker commands.
 I would probably have a separated database in order to share it across containers.
 As for the code itself, it would be more convinient to initalize the database during the app.run() phase, because running it with flask I had to manually initialize it within the container which is probably not a best practice.
 Having a an externalized config would also be a plus.

  #### - How do you plan to backup the application?

- I could write a scripts that would periodically backup all of my running instances : for example something that would backup the SQL every 12/24h ; it would exec the container and output a file which could then be restored if needed.
+ I could write a scripts that would periodically backup all of my running instances : for example something that would backup a SQL database ; it would exec the container and output a file which could then be restored and/or archived if needed.

  #### - How do you plan to deploy the application with a minimal customer impact?